TPS for Yemen:

 - Approximately 2,810 current TPS holders + 425 pending applicants

 Yemen was first designated for TPS in 2015 because of ongoing armed conflict and extraordinary humanitarian conditions that made it unsafe for Yemeni nationals in the U.S. to return.
-The designation was renewed by every subsequent administration — across both parties — as conditions in Yemen continued to worsen.
-The ongoing civil war has left more than 150,000 people dead and triggered one of the world’s worst humanitarian crises, with more than 23 million people — three quarters of the population — in need of humanitarian aid.
+The designation was renewed by every subsequent administration — across both parties — as conditions worsened.
+The ongoing civil war has left more than 150,000 people dead and triggered one of the world’s worst humanitarian crises, with roughly three quarters of the population in need of humanitarian aid.
 DHS’s own notice acknowledges widespread lack of basic services, 4.5 million internally displaced people, and approximately 17 million people experiencing food insecurity.
-The State Department maintains a Level 4 “Do Not Travel” advisory — its highest — warning that “U.S. citizens should not travel to Yemen for any reason.”
+The State Department maintains a Level 4 “Do Not Travel” advisory — its highest.

-This termination is part of the Trump administration’s coordinated campaign to eliminate TPS protections for Black, Asian, Arab, and immigrant communities of color — the same pattern seen in terminations for South Sudan, Ethiopia, Somalia, Haiti, Honduras, Nepal, Nicaragua, Venezuela, Afghanistan, Syria, Cameroon, and Burma.
+This termination is part of the administration’s coordinated campaign to eliminate TPS protections for Black, Asian, Arab, and immigrant communities of color — the same pattern seen in terminations for South Sudan, Ethiopia, Somalia, Haiti, Honduras, Nepal, Nicaragua, Venezuela, Afghanistan, Syria, Cameroon, and Burma.
 The complaint highlights that the termination was pre-ordained, not based on an objective country conditions review, and reflects discriminatory animus based on race, ethnicity, religion, and national origin.

-- Center for Constitutional Rights (CCR)
+- Center for Constitutional Rights (CCR) — co-counsel

 - Before considering self-deportation using the CBP Home app, review information about your rights, such as this content from the National Immigration Law Center.